 One of the most common triggers of a psoriasis or eczema outbreak is dry skin.

 Skin affected by these conditions is typically very dry and needs moisture—especially in cold weather when the combination of the cold outdoor windy weather and dry heat in buildings will lead to very dry skin.
 During the winter months, you may need to apply a moisturizer several times a day.

 Moisturizers will not heal these conditions, but keeping skin well lubricated on a daily basis can help reduce dryness, itching, inflammation, and scaling and encourage healing.
 Dry skin can also lead to scratching which can make the condition worse.

 Choose a wholesome natural moisturizer.
 The base should be made with pure emollient oils and butters.
-The synthetic ingredients and fragrances in commercial moisturizers often exacerbate skin problems.
+Synthetic ingredients like fragrances, colors and preservative found in commercial moisturizers often exacerbate skin problems.
 The type of moisturizer you use depends on the dryness of your skin.
 Generally, products with more oil are more emollient and provide greater long-lasting protection.

 To get the most from your moisturizer, moisturize immediately after a bath or shower while the skin is still moist.
-We recommend: Organic Salves, Organic Bath & Body Oils, Organic Body Balms, Organic Body Butters, and Shower Lotion Butter Bars.
+We recommend: Organic Salves, Organic Bath & Body Oils, Organic Shower Lotion Butter Bars, and Organic Body Balm & Body Butters.

 Soaking in a warm (not hot) bath for 15 minutes can help loosen scales, reduce the itching and inflammation and calm irritated skin.
 Here are some tips: